 1 design that goes from finger tip, to forearm.
 Also one medium and one small design on two other areas, such as opposite hands.
 Can be two medium if identical.
 1 hand in the image for scale.

 1 design that covers the wrist, hand and fingers or ankle and foot.
 Generally around the size of the image and can also be placed on chest, thigh, or shoulder.

 $150 per hour all-inclusive price with a 2 hour minimum booking beyond 20 miles of service area.

 Deposit of 25% due to reserve your event.
-I can help you decide how much time we need to schedule based on 5,10,15, or 20 minute designs.
+I can help you decide how much time we need to schedule based on design sizes that take 5,10,15, or 20 minutes.

 Black Henna Warning: Natural henna does not produce a true black "tattoo-like" color.
 If you encounter black henna claims beware that this product has caused severe burns and scarring because of the chemical PPD (para-phenylene-diamine) and other synthetics added to create black henna.
-Green Grotto does not use "black henna", however there are other plants which produce a black or even blue stain that are safe to use on the skin.
+Green Grotto does not use "black henna.”

 People who have G6PD deficiency should never have henna applied because they may become anemic.

 Not enough is known about reactions people with ITP or TTP may have to henna.
 If you have any concerns about how henna may react with your known medical condition, please consult your physician prior to receiving any henna service.